BenjaminLonguechaud/MachineLearning/Examples/Healthcare/README.md

 # Healthcare — Overview

+Generalized Linear Model (GLM) and fundamental supervised learning for classification problems.
+This example demonstrates a compact, end-to-end supervised learning workflow for tabular healthcare data.
+They show how to load CSV data, preprocess and balance classes, encode categorical features, train a simple Generalized Linear Model (Logistic Regression), evaluate model performance, save/load trained models, and illustrate privacy-related concepts (e.g. a basic membership-inference demo).
+The code is pedagogical and intended to be adapted to your local environment and datasets.

-This README explains the purpose of the updated example code in:
+This README explains the purpose of the example code in:
-- MachineLearning/Examples/Healthcare.py (healthcare data preprocessing, training, evaluation and a small membership-inference demo)
+- Healthcare.py (healthcare data preprocessing, training, evaluation and a membership-inference demo)
-- MachineLearning/Examples/file_handling.py (small I/O helpers for reading/writing CSVs and saving/loading models)
+- file_handling.py (small I/O helpers for reading/writing CSVs and saving/loading models)

 ## Purpose